Skyscanner/backpack/CONTRIBUTING.md

 ### React components

+#### TypeScript

-> **All Backpack components are written in Typescript or are being gradually migrated to Typescript.**
+**All Backpack components are written in Typescript or are being gradually migrated to Typescript.**

->
-> As we're in the process of migrating all Backpack components to Typescript, we kindly request that engineers contributing changes to an existing component also migrate the respective component.
+> As we're in the process of migrating all Backpack components to Typescript, we kindly request that engineers contributing changes to an existing component also migrate the respective component to TypeScript.

+We also ship the type declaration files for all TypeScript components to ensure proper compatibility and usage of the components.

 #### React version